Cirkit Designer Logo

 1 Red Anode Positive terminal for the red LED

-2 Common Cathode Shared ground for all three LEDs
+2 Common Cathode Shared negative terminal for all LEDs (connect to GND)

 3 Green Anode Positive terminal for the green LED